SmartBear/readyapi4j/modules/cucumber/modules/cucumber4oas/README.md

 ```
 As you can see this calls the existing step definitions defined in the OASStepDefs/RestStepDefs classes (as did the above examples).

-## x-bdd-when reference
+## x-cucumber-when reference

-`x-bdd-when` must be provided for a specific operation and can be one of the following:
+`x-cucumber-when` must be provided for a specific operation and can be one of the following:
 * a single string value that can optionally contain parameterizations (see above)
 * an array containing single string values or `when` objects containing the following properties
   * a `when` single string value optionally containing parameterizations